OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-1-version-control/quiz/quiz.md

                     "To prevent developers from editing the same file at the same time", "To manage project funding and timelines"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "This is exactly the purpose of version control: collaboration, tracking modifications, and reverting when necessary."
+                    "Backup systems are different; version control tracks changes over time, not just backups.", "This is exactly the purpose of version control: collaboration, tracking modifications, and reverting when necessary.", "Version control allows simultaneous work and helps manage merging, not block editing.", "That's project management, not version control."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "In the example, what was the potential problem Armine and Tigran faced without version control?",
                 options: [
-                    "They might forget to save their changes", "They could accidentally delete each other's accounts", "Tigran’s upload could overwrite Armine’s changes, causing loss of progress and conflicts", "The application might crash due to poor coding practices" ],
+                    "They might forget to save their changes", "They could accidentally delete each other's accounts", "Tigran's upload could overwrite Armine's changes, causing loss of progress and conflicts", "The application might crash due to poor coding practices" ],
-                correctAnswer: 2,
+                explanations: [
+                    "Saving is a local issue; the problem is overwriting each other's work.", "Nothing about user accounts is mentioned.",
-                explanation: "Without version control, edits could overwrite each other’s work."
+                    "Without version control, edits could overwrite each other's work.", "The issue is collaboration, not code quality."
+                ],
+                correctAnswer: 2
             },
             {
                 question: "What happens with version control when Armine and Tigran work on their code?",